KusionStack/kusionstack.io/docs/user_docs/config-walkthrough/overview.md

 There are 3 sections in a `kcl.mod` file:
 - `package`, representing the metadata for the current package.
-- `dependencies`, describing the packages the current package depend on.
+- `dependencies`, describing the packages the current package depends on.
 Supports referencing either a git repository or an OCI artifact.
 - `profile`, defining the behavior for Kusion.
 In the example below, it describes the list of files Kusion should look for when parsing the application configuration.

 An example of `kcl.mod`: